Art Baker (actor): Television

 Baker hosted many television shows in his career but is best known for his work on a series he created in 1950 titled You Asked for It (for which he became affectionately dubbed, the "genie with the light, white hair").
 The show debuted under the title of The Art Baker Show and aired on the DuMont Television Network.
 The style was a write-in format that allowed viewers to make requests as to what they would like to see.
 The show traveled the world fulfilling requests of its viewers.
 In 1951 the show's name was changed to You Asked for It, and it was moved to ABC.
-It aired until 1959 and became the longest-running show if its kind and established the format for future travel/variety shows.
+It aired until 1959 and became the longest-running show of its kind and established the format for future travel/variety shows.
 The show would become one of Baker's greatest achievements and solidified his place in television history.
 During the last 20 months of the show, Baker was replaced by Jack Smith.

 Another Baker TV program, End of the Rainbow, debuted January 11, 1958.
 The program helped unsuspecting people "who are in need of a push to make a success of their dreams, such as a chance to regain a sound footing in business".
 The show was co-hosted by Bob Barker.